These are some of the best Japanese movies about Japan to watch to help understand the country before visiting or just for general viewing.

 Jiro runs a small sushi restaurant in a Tokyo subway that only takes several people at a time.
 It’s also a Michelin award-winning place and there’s a long wait to get a seat there (months).

+My favourite Japanese food documentary.
 If you love sushi and Tokyo then this is a must-watch.

-The Best Japanese Movies
+The Best Movies About Japan

 So those are some of the best movies about Japan to watch spanning a lot of genres plus a few extras.